xNaCly/betterforum/betterforum-server/Readme.md

 # Behaviour for provided Thread- & Comment- authors

-The provided Author `string` gets be hashed by bcrypt and a custom salt to allow the author to maintain anonymity and simultaneously allow distinguishing other users from the Thread or Comment author.
+The provided Author `string` gets hashed by bcrypt and a custom salt to allow the author to maintain anonymity and simultaneously allow distinguishing other users from the Thread or Comment author.

 ```ts
 import bcrypt from "bcrypt";